Advanced-Concepts-Programming-Languages/project-sudoku/README.md

 # Sudoku Project
 The first assignment consist on developing a sudoku solver.

 The task of this project is to solve a Generalized Sudoku puzzle using ASP.
 The goal of the traditional Sudoku game is to fill a 9x9 grid with digits so that each column, each row and each of the nine 3x3 sub-grids that compose the grid contains all numbers from 1 to 9.
 In other words, the grid has to be filled with numbers from 1 to 9 so that the same number does not appear twice in the same row, column or in any of the nine 3x3 sub-grids of the 9x9 playing board.
 Initially the grid is partially filled.
-The Generalized Sudoku problem is similar, but instead of using a 9x9 board it uses a mxm board for some perfect scuare m (See Question 3 below for more detail).
+The Generalized Sudoku problem is similar, but instead of using a 9x9 board it uses a mxm board for some perfect square m (See Question 3 below for more detail).

 One example of the 9x9 Sudoku is shown in the next figure.
 The left side shows the initial configuration, and the right side shows the same puzzle with solution numbers marked in red.